21 Guns (song): Music video

 A music video was directed by Marc Webb and filmed in Los Angeles on June 6, 2009.
-It premiered on MySpace on Monday, June 22, 2009 at midnight EDT.
+It premiered on MySpace on Monday, June 22, 2009, at midnight EDT.
 A shorter version of the video also exists, which is set to the radio edit of the song.

 It is the third Green Day video to feature touring guitarist Jason White performing with the band, following "Wake Me Up When September Ends" and "Working Class Hero".
-He is also seen briefly in the music videos for "When I Come Around" and "Jesus of Suburbia" but he is not performing with the band.
+He is also seen briefly in the music videos for "When I Come Around" and "Jesus of Suburbia", but is not performing with the band.

-After spending the previous week at number 3, the video peaked at number one on VH1 Top 20 Countdown on August 22, 2009 and again on September 19, 2009.
+After spending the previous week at number 3, the video peaked at number one on VH1 Top 20 Countdown on August 22, 2009, and again on September 19, 2009.
 It also won Best Rock Video (Green Day), Best Direction (Marc Webb) and Best Cinematography (Jonathan Sela) for the 2009 MTV Video Music Awards.

 The video takes place with the band and the album's two protagonists Christian (Josh Boswell) and Gloria (Lisa Stelly) taking refuge in a white room after robbing a bank.
 The police arrive outside the room and open fire through the window, to the couple's terror.
 As bullets rain through the room, the band continues playing.
 Gloria picks up the phone and throws it into a fish tank.
 As the bullets continue to fly and tear apart the room, Christian and Gloria become calm and walk toward each other, unharmed by the bullets.
 They embrace and kiss as the room goes dark, recreating the 21st Century Breakdown cover art.
 As the song ends, the room lights up again, and they are still uninjured.
 After the room lights up, there are various shots of destruction in the room, including a shot of some of the writing on the walls.
-The writing includes an excerpt of the lyrics to "21 Guns", as well as those of the song "See The Light" which is the final song on the album.
+The writing includes an excerpt of the lyrics to "21 Guns", as well as those of the song "See the Light" which is the final song on the album.
 The video may represent the meaning of the song in the story.